mfthomps/Labtainers/headless-lite/README.md

 of a server or cloud deployment is provided below.
 In this example, each student VM is assumed to be allocated its own IP address.
 Note the provisioning steps below are also captured in the cloud-config file.

-* Provision one VM per student with an SSH Server, Docker and Docker Compose installed.
+* Provision one VM per student with an SSH Server, Docker and Docker Compose installed. (**Warning** Use of snap.docker is not supported, use the Docker distributed by Docker.
+Do not select the "Docker" from Ubuntu's system install menus.)
 * Add a "labtainer" user to the VM.
 * Add the headless-labtainers.sh script to the VM, run it, and configure it to run as a service from ~/labtainers-student as user labtainer.
 * Allocate at least 2GB and 2 cores to each VM.